Healthy Homes Assessment Karori

 Home Assessments Karori for Rental Properties

-• Is the sub floor space insulated and is a ground water barrier in place?
+• Are the floor spaces covered in insulation and is there a ground water barrier in place?

 • Does the house have enough air circulation, including extractor fans?